About

-Billion Jelly Bloom is a San Francisco-based performance art project founded by Patricia + Robert Lord in 2010.
-Inspired by our own vertiginous Burning Man experiences, Billion Jelly Bloom is our extension of Burning Man’s transformative tentacles.
+Billion Jelly Bloom is a performance art dance theater mega-puppet tripper trap founded by Patricia & Robert Lord in San Francisco, California, USA circa 2010.
+Inspired by our own prodigiously vertiginous Burning Man experiences, Billion Jelly Bloom is our extension of Burning Man's transformative tentacles.

 PATRICIA ‘DEBRIS’ LORD

-Patti Lord is the lead designer of the 2011 bloom and the sole designer and producer of the seminal five-jelly 2010 bloom.
-Patti will make her third pilgrimage to the playa in 2011.
-When not betentacled, she is often strolling with her toddler in San Francisco’s Mission District.
+Patti Lord is the lead on jellyfish design, production and business operations.
+Patti will make her fifth pilgrimage to the playa in 2014.
+When not betentacled, she is often strolling with her two kids in San Francisco’s Mission District.

 ROBERT ‘BETA’ LORD

-Rob Lord is the Ma Ha of Billion Jelly Bloom, chief instigator and team tea-server.
-When not undulating, Rob is multitasks as dad, hubby, geek, Intertubes entrepreneur and honey badger.
+Rob Lord is the Maha of Billion Jelly Bloom, chief instigator and team tea-server.
+When not undulating, Rob is multitasks as dad, Debris kisser, Intertubes geek/entrepreneur and honey badger.

 INSPIRATION